 Screening for underlying conditions is a pivotal part of addiction treatment that is still too often overlooked.
 The addicted patient who suffers from an undiagnosed mental health disorder like schizophrenia hardly benefits from treatment for substance abuse if drug or alcohol abuse habits are merely self-medicating behaviors.
-After treatment, undiagnosed disorders remain and inflict unruly symptoms that lead substance abusers right back to a life of using.
+After treatment, undiagnosed disorders remain and inflict unruly symptoms that lead individuals who abuse substances right back to a life of using.

-Once the screening process is over and you’re admitted as a patient, detox begins.
-The period of time you spend in detox varies from one substance to the next.
-Some addictions, such as those to benzodiazepines, can be handled by merely tapering the dosage of benzos every day or two in a weaning process that can often safely be done on an outpatient basis.
+Once the screening process is over, and you’re admitted as a client, detox begins.
+The period of time you spend in detox varies for each client and is dependent on the substance.
+Some addictions, such as those to benzodiazepines, can be handled by merely tapering the dosage every day or two in a weaning process that can often safely be done on an outpatient basis.
 Withdrawal symptoms are manageable with the right professional help and supervision.

-In contrast, a dependency on alcohol — while more common — is far more severe when it comes to detox, and most often should be handled as an inpatient.
-More intense addictions to more dangerous substances warrant the need for long-term detox programs, such as those designed for opiate addicts.
+In contrast, a dependency on alcohol — while more common — is far more severe when it comes to detox, and most often should be handled on an inpatient basis.
+More intense addictions to more dangerous substances warrant the need for long-term detox programs, such as those designed for individuals who are addicted to opiates.
 Some patients remain on methadone and buprenorphine in lieu of heroin or opioid painkillers for an indefinite period of time.

 Methadone has been around for decades and comes with a fairly steady 60-90 percent success rate — per the California Society of Addiction Medicine – that gives many who enter treatment the reassurance they need to forge ahead.
 Buprenorphine is an opioid antagonist with a success rate that was reported by The Fix to be around 88 percent.
-Both of these medications work in similar manners to fill opioid receptors so the body still thinks it’s getting regular doses of the abused substance while the user is slowly weaned off the replacement drug by decreasing regulated doses.
+Both of these medications work in similar manners to fill opioid receptors so the body still thinks it’s getting regular doses of the abused substance while the individual using it slowly weans off the replacement drug by decreasing regulated doses.

-Some facilities promote the use of rapid detox measures for opioid addicts, but this practice is unsafe and has already claimed the lives of individuals, per the CDC.
-The process involves sedating a patient and administering opioid antagonist medications before waking the detoxed patient, sparing them the effects of withdrawal.
-Currently, while it is advised against in many states, rapid detox is legal and promoted by some facilities as an easier way to break free of opiate addiction.
+Some facilities promote the use of rapid detox measures for those who are addicted to opioids, but this practice is unsafe and has already claimed the lives of individuals, per the CDC.
+The process involves sedating a client and administering opioid antagonist medications before waking the detoxed patient, sparing them the effects of withdrawal.
+Currently, while it’s not advised in many states, rapid detox is legal and promoted by some facilities as an easier way to break free of opiate addiction.

 Additionally, medicated treatment methods continue to prove their worthiness in the addiction treatment field.
-During detox, a wide range of pharmaceuticals can be prescribed to aid you in transitioning to a drug-free state.
+During detox, a wide range of pharmaceuticals can be prescribed to aid in transitioning to a drug-free state.
 The side effects of withdrawal are notably unpleasant.
-Medications, such as benzodiazepines and antidepressants, can prevent the detoxing alcoholic from experiencing delirium tremens and suicidal ideation.
+Medications, such as benzodiazepines and antidepressants, can prevent the person detoxing from alcohol from experiencing delirium tremens and suicidal ideation.

 Medication is often necessary to mitigate the symptoms of mental health disorders, which may very well be the cause of the discomfort that leads someone to abuse drugs or alcohol.
-According to Helpguide, around 29 percent of mentally ill individuals are also addicts.
-Of course, most cases of mental illness respond best to both medicated and therapeutic forms of treatment.
+According to Helpguide, around 29 percent of mentally ill individuals are also addicted.
+Most cases of mental illness respond best to both medicated and therapeutic forms of treatment.
 Cognitive behavioral therapy has been shown to be highly effective in the treatment of many disorders, including bipolar disorder.

 Cognitive behavioral therapy is a form of psychotherapy that is used to change negative thought patterns that produce inappropriate actions or emotional responses.
-One Archives of General Psychiatry publication notes that 60 percent of addicts who participated in CBT treatment for their addiction were drug- and alcohol-free one year later.
+One Archives of General Psychiatry publication notes that 60 percent of addicted individuals who participated in CBT treatment for their addiction were drug- and alcohol-free one year later.
 Dialectical behavior therapy is another commonly used form of treatment.
-It focuses on changing self-harming thoughts and behaviors; it includes skills groups, family interventions, and more.
+It focuses on changing self-harming thoughts and behaviors, and it includes skills groups, family interventions and more.

 Twelve-step programs are among the most traditional and widely recognized methods for treating addiction.
-The structure stems from the Alcoholics Anonymous program and relies on a commitment to oneself and a higher power.
-Individual and group counseling sessions are widely recommended to all substance abuse treatment patients.
+The structure stems from the Alcoholics Anonymous (AA) program and relies on a commitment to oneself and a higher power.
+Individual and group counseling sessions are widely recommended to all substance abuse treatment clients.

-Just as there are genetic links to addiction, there are genetic links to mental illness, too.
+Just as there are genetic links to addiction, there are genetic links to mental illness.
 The Department of Psychiatry and Behavioral Sciences at Emory University notes that children of parents with major depressive disorder are four times more likely to develop a mood disorder than children with parents who are not ill.
-Furthermore, Patient reports close family members of schizophrenics have a one in 10 chance of developing the disorder, and children of schizophrenics are at an even greater risk, with a 50 percent chance.
-According to the Pennsylvania Family Support Alliance, more than half of all sampled children who were hospitalized for psychiatric disorders turned out to be children of addicts.
+Furthermore, Patient reports that close family members of schizophrenics have a 1 in 10 chance of developing the disorder, and children of schizophrenics are at an even greater risk, with a 50 percent chance.
+According to the Pennsylvania Family Support Alliance, more than half of all sampled children who were hospitalized for psychiatric disorders turned out to be children of one or more addicted parents.